Scientific Name

 Description

-Grammatophyllum martae is a species of orchid with large pseudobulbs, up to 9 inches (22.5) cm tall, and up to 4 inches (10 cm) in diameter.
-Leaves are at the pseudobulb's apex, up to 2 feet (60 cm) long and up to 4 inches (10 cm) wide.
-Inflorescences reach up to 5 feet (1.5 m) in length and carry about 80 flowers.
-The flowers are dark brown with yellow markings and up to 1.8 inches (4.5 cm) across.
+Grammatophyllum martae is an orchid with large pseudobulbs up to 9 inches (22.5) cm tall and up to 4 inches (10 cm) in diameter.
+Leaves are at the apex of the pseudobulb, up to 2 feet (60 cm) long and up to 4 inches (10 cm) wide.

 Hardiness